Dambrous/calculator/README.md

 # calculator
-Calcolatrice con GUI che utilizza Python Tkinter
+Calculator with GUI (Tkinter) in python.